davidgiga1993/mixing-station-docs/docs/layers.md

-This page describes the Layer and Sends on Fader configuration.
+This page describes the Layer and "Sends on Fader" configuration.

 ## What is a layer?